 Suspected missing students should be reported immediately to the Wentzville Police Department (WPD).
 If members of the UC community believe that a student has been missing for 24 hours, it is critical that they report that information to WPD by calling at (636) 327-5105.
-A student is determined to be missing when the WPD have verified that reported information is credible and circumstances warrant declaring the person missing.
+A student is determined to be missing when the WPD has verified that reported information is credible and circumstances warrant declaring the person missing.
 Should the WPD investigate and determine that a residential student is missing, Urshan College will notify the missing person contact, if contact information has been provided, within twenty-four (24) hours of the determination that the student is missing by the WPD If the student is under 18 years of age and is not emancipated, Urshan College will notify the student's custodial parent or guardian.
-Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, Urshan College will inform the Wentzville
+Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, Urshan College will inform the Wentzville PD (or the local law enforcement with jurisdiction) that the student is missing within 24 hours.